Provost Staff: Deans and Directors

 Phone 717-361-1333 - Email email@example.com

 The Associate Academic Dean chairs the Academic Standing Committee, implements decisions of the committee, and assists faculty members and students with problems regarding the effect of college policies on classes or individual students.
 In consultation with the Dean of Faculty, the Associate Academic Dean oversees the academic schedule of courses and budget for adjunct faculty.
 She enforces college policies in the area of academic dishonesty involving coursework.
 Each semester, the Associate Dean announces a Dean’s List of distinguished students.
 The Associate Academic Dean reports to the Dean of Faculty.
+Responsible to the Associate Academic Dean is the Director of Study Abroad.

 Reporting to the Provost and Senior Vice President, the Registrar provides campus leadership in the area of academic services to students and provides administrative oversight for the Office of Registration and Records.
 The Registrar maintains official enrollment data for the College and serves as official liaison with persons seeking information regarding student enrollment.
 She assists in the preparation of the college catalog, the official college calendar, the final exam schedule for each semester, and helps to facilitate the faculty’s academic advising responsibilities as these pertain to student course registration and completion of graduation requirements.
 In addition, in consultation with the Provost and Senior Vice President, Dean of Faculty, Assistant Dean, and department chairs, she implements the master schedule of classes for fall and spring semesters.